huuff/exobrain/programming/databases/phenomenon/non-repeatable-read.md

 ## Solutions
 * [[2pl]]: A lock can be obtained on the read resources to prevent these from being modified by another transaction
-* [[mvvc]]: The version of the resources can be checked, the transaction can be aborted if the version has changed in the meantime.
+* [[mvcc]]: The version of the resources can be checked, the transaction can be aborted if the version has changed in the meantime.